Transatlantic crossing: Passenger liners

-During World War II the transatlantic crossing was very important for the United Kingdom as much of Europe had been taken over by Germany and its allies preventing trade and supplies; the struggle is known as the Battle of the Atlantic.
+During World War II, the transatlantic crossing was very important for the United Kingdom as much of Europe had been taken over by Germany and its allies preventing trade and supplies; the struggle is known as the Battle of the Atlantic.

 Smallest powerboat to cross the Atlantic

-Two brothers, Ralph and Robert Brown, managed to cross the Atlantic Ocean in a 21 ft flats boat – a special boat designed to operate in extremely shallow water.
+In 2009, two brothers, Ralph and Robert Brown, crossed the Atlantic Ocean in a 21 ft flats boat – a special boat designed to operate in extremely shallow water.
 This flats boat was designed and built by Ralph Brown.
-The voyage was called the "I Am Second Wounded Hero Voyage" in honor of the men who were killed in Operation Eagle Claw; Ralph Brown had been in the USMC at the time of the Operation and was told he was going to Iran.
-Though he did not go, other servicemen who did perished in the failed military operation.
+The voyage was called the "I Am Second Wounded Hero Voyage" in honor of the men who were killed in Operation Eagle Claw; Ralph Brown had been in the USMC at the time of the Operation and was told he was going to participate in the mission.
+Though he ultimately did not go, other servicemen who did perished in the failed military operation.

-Zodiac
+Inflatable boat

 In 1952, Alain Bombard crossed the Atlantic from East to West, journeying 113 days in a Zodiac, L'Hérétique.